Top Historic Destinations for Healthcare Travelers

 Start: Important historic destinations include Mission San Diego de Alcala, California’s first of 21 missions; Old Town; and the Presidio, where California’s post-native history began.
 Tour historic ships at the Maritime Museum at the harbor and visit the USS Midway, an aircraft carrier museum that gets consistent five-star ratings from history buffs.

-Also must-see: Chicano Murals (the largest in the world) in Chicano Park under the San Diego-Coronado Bridge; the Hotel del Coronado; and Cabrillo National Monument on the end of Point Loma with its historic lighthouse and unbeatable view of the city and bay.
+Also must-see: Chicano Murals (the largest in the world) in Chicano Park under the San Diego-Coronado Bridge; the Hotel del Coronado; and Cabrillo National Monument on the end of Point Loma with its historic lighthouse and an unbeatable view of the city and bay.

 Down-time destinations: More historic missions are nearby, including San Luis Rey (in Oceanside) and San Juan Capistrano.
 Ride the Amtrak Surfliner (it’s a beautiful coastal ride) to the latter and tack on a visit to the charming Los Rios Historic District.

-Start: The purely fascinating Alcatraz Island, the notorious prison that incarcerated the infamous Mickey Cohen, Al Capone nd Robert Stroud (Birdman of Alcatraz) among others.
+Start The purely fascinating Alcatraz Island, the notorious prison that incarcerated the infamous Mickey Cohen, Al Capone nd Robert Stroud (Birdman of Alcatraz) among others.
 “The Rock” is popular, so reservations are a must.
 Dress warmly!

 Also must-see: Fort Point, built to protect the bay from attack (it never happened); nearby Storehouse (now the Warming Hut; have a latte); and the Golden Gate Bridge (take a walk).